jnozzi/cocoadev.com/markdown/ApplicationSupportFolder.md

 http://developer.apple.com/documentation/MacOSX/Conceptual/BPFileSystem/Articles/WhereToPutFiles.html

-To find the location of the Application Support folder, use General/NSSearchPathForDirectoriesInDomains (on Mac OS X v10.4 or later) or Carbon's General/FSFindFolder.
+To find the location of the Application Support folder, use NSSearchPathForDirectoriesInDomains (on Mac OS X v10.4 or later) or Carbon's FSFindFolder.

 Application Support folders are located within the various Library folders on the system (    /Library,     ~/Library, etc.).
 Application plug-ins, according to Apple, should be stored within a Plug-Ins subfolder of the application's support folder.